mib679mib679/Facebook-Post-Comment-Scraper/README.md

 保養品ID.xlsx - An excel file that was scraped by Bardeen for test purpose.
 第一批Post_content.csv - A csv file that contains the test result of this scraper.

-This is a Facebook post and comment scraper I made for a friend who's operating an e-commerce company called Morning Shop in Taiwan, they would like to get all the post and comments from some internet celebrity's fanpage, in order to distinguish who is worth to hire for endorsement.
+This is a Facebook post and comment scraper I made for a friend who runs an e-commerce company called Morning Shop in Taiwan, They wanted to gather posts and comments from various internet celebrities's fan pages to determine which influencers would be valuable for endorsements.
-There are two version of the project, one is for single ID, another one is a loop version for all the IDs.
-This method does not require any API.
+The project has two versions: one for single ID and another loop version for multiple IDs.
+This method does not require the use of any APIs.

 The process can be divided to these parts below:
 1. Use Chrome extension - Bardeen to scrape some Facebook search result, there is a video on Youtube for this (https://www.youtube.com/watch?v=vVSPVC1Jv38&t=117s), you need to get the name and link to fanpage for each internet celebrity to proceed.
 The output will be an excel file.